 Activities Outside of School

-For school-aged children, participation in activities—such as sports teams, lessons, Scouts, religious groups, or Boys’ or Girls’ Clubs—after school or on the weekends can be an important part of overall development and can provide enrichment and contribute to the development of social skills.
-Parents of children aged 6-17 years were asked if their children had participated in any of these types of activities in the past year.
-Overall, 80.7 percent of school-aged children participated in at least one organized activity outside of school (data not shown).
+For school-aged children, participation in organized activities–such as sports teams, lessons, Scouts, religious groups, or Boys’ or Girls’ Clubs—after school or on the weekends can be an important part of overall development, provide enrichment, and contribute to the development of social skills.
+Parents of children aged 6–17 years were asked whether their children had participated in any of these types of activities in the previous year.
+Overall, 80.8 percent of school-aged children participated in at least one organized activity outside of school.
+This percentage was slightly higher in urban areas (81.7 percent) than in large or small rural areas (77.7 and 77.5 percent, respectively).